THROUGH THE PROMISE OF BIOLOGY & BIOPSYCHOLOGY.

 WHO WE ARE

-We are a research organization dedicated to improving the diagnosis and treatment of trauma-induced illnesses, including post-traumatic stress disorder (PTSD).
+We are a research organization dedicated to improving early detection, prevention and intervention of trauma-induced illnesses, including post-traumatic stress disorder (PTSD).
 Our team of experts has made significant strides in this field by identifying a set of biomarkers that can aid in the detection of PTSD and other trauma-induced illnesses.

 Through extensive research and analysis, we have identified specific profiles in the immune system that can signal the onset of these conditions, allowing for early intervention and treatment.
 We are committed to further advancing this research and developing new, innovative ways to improve the lives of those affected by trauma-induced illness.